nicolehao34/nicolehao34.github.io/index.md

 -  **[InkSight AI](https://github.com/Cornell-InkSight/InkSightMVP.git)** <br>
 Do you know that many students with visual impairments are charged as much as $100 per hour for note-taking assistance, just to access the same classroom content as everyone else? <br>

     This is why me, [Arjun Maitra](https://arjunmaitra.com/) (Cornell Math & Stats 28'), and [Clément Rozé](https://clementroze.com/) (Cornell Info Sci 28') did months of research and developed InkSight AI.
 InkSight AI is an education platform that captures information across modalities, making real-time, multi-sensory learning possible and affordable for every learner.
-I was lucky enough to be selected by [the Cornell eLab Student Startup Accelerator](https://eship.cornell.edu/elab-welcomes-24-student-startup-teams-to-fall-cohort/) as part of their Fall 24 cohort with this project. <br>
+I was honored to be selected by [the Cornell eLab Student Startup Accelerator](https://eship.cornell.edu/elab-welcomes-24-student-startup-teams-to-fall-cohort/) as part of their Fall 24 cohort with this project. <br>
 **Work in Progress.
 Demo coming soon.**

 - **[Multimodal STEM Lecture Video Dataset & Data Labeling Tool](https://github.com/Cornell-InkSight/InkSight-DataLabeler.git)** <br>